MontiCore/monticore/docs/Languages.md

   (e.g. by composing ODs with JavaExpressions).
 Furthermore, only interesting attributes need to be defined (underspecification) and conformity to a CD4A model can be checked.
-* The ODs differ from JSON structures e.g. in the possibility to give the object a name, e.g. `tiger`, or `alice` and use that name to define real graph structures.
+* The ODs differ from JSON structures, e.g., in the possibility to give the object a name as it is the case for `tiger`, or `alice` enabaling the definition real graph structures.
 * Main grammars:
     * [ODBasics](https://git.rwth-aachen.de/monticore/languages/od/-/blob/master/src/main/grammars/de/monticore/lang/ODBasics.mc4)
     * [OD4Report](https://git.rwth-aachen.de/monticore/languages/od/-/blob/master/src/main/grammars/de/monticore/lang/OD4Report.mc4)